-- 3.6.3.
-EMCDDA national contact point, Türkiye Uyuşturucu ve Uyuşturucu Bağımlılığı İzleme Merkezi (TUBİM), a center focusing on monitoring use of drugs and addictions, found in 2002, has been conducting awareness raising training in coordination with several institutions and preparing to launch an action plan based on the "National Policy and Strategy Document for Fight against addiction and substances that make addiction". - 3.6.4.
+- □ 3.6.2.
+A MoNE Project (number: TR 0301.02) "Development of human rights, democracy and citizenship education", which could not be realized, aimed to provide assistance to the Turkish Government to design, develop and implement effective HRDCE that correspond with EU standards at all levels in the education sector. - □ 3.6.3.
+EMCDDA national contact point, Türkiye Uyuşturucu ve Uyuşturucu Bağımlılığı İzleme Merkezi (TUBİM) found in 2002, has been conducting awareness raising training in coordination with several institutions and preparing to launch an action plan based on the "National Policy and Strategy Document for Fight against addiction and substances that make addiction". - 3.6.4.
 The Ministry of National Education (MoNE) and The Ministry of Environment and Forestry (MoEF) have recently launched a project "Green PACK", in cooperation with Regional Environmental Center (REC) with the aim of increasing public awareness on environmental issues.
 The main objective of the project is to raise environmental awareness among students, teachers and other members of the society through a multimedia educational kit.
 The Green PACK education set, which will be used in schools during the 2007-2008 educational year aims at forming new values in students and the setting of a new model of behavior.
-Until the end of the project 100 teachers will participate in training for trainer's programmes, 1600 teachers will be taught how to use the set, 2000 sets of GreenPACK will be produced and 200.000 students will have been reached. - 3.6.5.
+Until the end of the project 100 teachers will participate in training for trainer's programmes, 1600 teachers will be taught how to use the set, 2000 sets of GreenPACK will be produced and 200.000 students will have been reached. - □ 3.6.5.
 TEMA Foundation (The Turkish Foundation for Combating Soil Erosion, for Reforestation and the Protection of Natural Habitats) in coordination with the Ministry of Forestry and with the support and the interest of the Turkish society, private and state sectors, the TAF and education institutions launched the "Oak Project" in 1998.
 As part of this project, which is considered to be one of the major afforestation projects in the world, 640.000.000 oak seeds reached the soil between 1998-2004.
-Just in 2006, as part of the 339 activities held by the TAF for afforestation, protection of the environment and natural life, 787.066 saplings were planted. - 3.6.6.
-The TAF "Activities to Support Social Development." (see www.tsk.mil.tr - 3.6.7 UNDP, in cooperation with the Danish Institute of Human Rights and Ministry of Interior is implementing project of "Support to Human Rights Education of Inspectors" in the scope of which numerous basic and advanced seminars on human rights and embedding human rights to inspecting are arranged.
+Just in 2006, as part of the 339 activities held by the TAF for afforestation, protection of the environment and natural life, 787.066 saplings were planted. - □ 3.6.6.
+The TAF "Activities to Support Social Development." (see www.tsk.mil.tr) - 3.6.7 UNDP, in cooperation with the Danish Institute of Human Rights and Ministry of Interior is implementing project of "Support to Human Rights Education of Inspectors" in the scope of which numerous basic and advanced seminars on human rights and embedding human rights to inspecting are arranged.
 Approximately 130 inspectors received this training. - □ 3.6.8 UNFPA and UNICEF both implement human rights training programs with law enforcement and the judiciary with respect to rights of women, focusing on elimination of violence against women and the rights of the child.